 Complex post-traumatic stress disorder, or CPTSD, doesn’t spring up overnight.
 That means that recovering from complex PTSD requires commitment.
+While on the road to wellness, knowledge of the Complex PTSD Recovery Stages can help keep your therapy from going in circles.

 It’s terrible to acknowledge, but often, there are years of abuse and trauma involved.
 Emotional and physical scars probably make up a significant part of your history.